 Giant Manta Ray, Mexico

-It is always a delight watching a Manta miraculously glide past you, stroking the ripping swell with its wings, cautiously checking you out.
+It is always a delight watching a manta miraculously glide past you, stroking the ripping swell with its wings, cautiously checking you out.
 These giant mantas are celebrities and recently featured on the BBC's shark series, filmed at this dive site and visited by numerous marine biologists and philanthropists.
 They enjoy bubbles being purged from divers' regulators, dispersing parasites on their bellies, for their entourage to eat.
 They are very comfortable with gentle interaction and enjoy playing out in the blue… needless to say our safety stops were generally spent playing with the mantas!

 Stay tuned for part II when we reach Socorro Island for Spiderman-esque manoeuvres, snorkelling with Silkies and diving with whale sharks.